 Within the first section of the guide, I offer an explanation of each type of call, what it’s for and provide a working example.
 In the second section of the guide, you’ll discover the various step-by-step instructions and fill-in-the-blank templates.
 I also included the phonetic alphabet and numerals table, used when making a VHF broadcast, for reference.

-With a boat specific PDF the guide owner can then print, laminated and collate the templates for safe keeping in their navigation station!
+With a boat specific version, the guide owner can then print, laminate and collate the templates for safekeeping in their navigation station!

 So…who do you know that might feel nervous when making a VHF radio broadcast?

 Could you please tell them about my VHF Radio Checklist and Templates for Sailors guide?